Could oil-rich Norway save Ukraine?

 Europe is in a bind.
-Nearly a month after Belgium torpedoed a plan to use €140 billion in immobilized Russian assets to replenish Ukraine’s war chest, Brussels is still scrambling for a workaround.
+After months of trying to tap the €140 billion in immobilised Russian assets parked in Belgium to replenish Ukraine’s war chest, the European Union is scrambling for a workable plan.

 Enter Norway.
-With the EU jammed against a Belgian wall, some attention has swung north.
-Norway — sitting on a sovereign wealth fund swollen by wartime energy profits — has suddenly emerged as a plausible European escape hatch.
-In Brussels and Oslo alike, pressure is mounting for the government to back a loan guarantee for Russian state assets immobilized in Belgium.
+With the EU caught between a reluctant Belgium and an unapologetically transactional United States, some attention has swung north.
+Norway, sitting on a sovereign wealth fund swollen by wartime energy profits, has suddenly emerged as a plausible European escape hatch.
+In Brussels and Oslo, pressure is mounting for the Norwegian government to back a loan guarantee for Russian state assets immobilised in Belgium.
 But so far, despite its enormous financial firepower, Norway’s enthusiasm remains cool.

 In a curious twist, the man who now largely holds the pen on any Norwegian guarantee is also one of Europe’s most seasoned Ukraine defenders: former NATO chief Jens Stoltenberg, today Norway’s finance minister.